-- capitalize on expected increases in natural gas, NGL and crude oil production resulting from development activities in the Rocky Mountain region and U.S. Gulf Coast regions, including the Gulf of Mexico; - capitalize on expected demand growth for natural gas, NGLs, crude oil and refined products; - maintain a diversified portfolio of midstream energy assets and expand this asset base through growth capital projects and accretive acquisitions of complementary midstream energy assets; - share capital costs and risks through joint ventures or alliances with strategic partners, including those that will provide the raw materials for these growth projects or purchase the projects' end products; and - increase fee-based cash flows by investing in pipelines and other fee-based businesses.
+- capitalize on expected development in natural gas, NGL and crude oil production resulting from development activities in the Rocky Mountains, Midcontinent and U.S. Gulf Coast regions, including the Piceance Basin, Barnett Shale, Haynesville Shale, Eagle Ford Shale and Gulf of Mexico producing regions; - capitalize on expected demand growth for natural gas, NGLs, crude oil and refined products;

+- maintain a diversified portfolio of midstream energy assets and expand this asset base through growth capital projects and accretive acquisitions of complementary midstream energy assets; - · increase fee-based cash flows by investing in pipelines and other fee-based businesses; and - share capital costs and risks through joint ventures or alliances with strategic partners, including those that will provide the raw materials for these growth projects or purchase the projects' end products.